ppetit/cisco-challenge/README.rst

 To resolve any potential dependency problems, this application is better used as a containerized application.
-Please follow the simplle installation steps below to build your application as a Docker container.
+Please follow the simplle installation steps below to build your application as a Docker image.
-The installation of Docker on your computer is not covered in this guide.
+Please note that he installation of Docker on your computer is not covered in this installation.

 Clone the repository in a directory on your computer
 -------------------------------------------------